 Skip to main content

-You can add customers to Probase in two ways:
+You can add customers to Probase in several ways:

 1. Quick Actions (Job creation) - Create customer + property + service + appointment all at once using the floating action button.
 See Creating jobs.

 If you need to get a customer scheduled quickly, use the Job creation feature.
-For maximum control over each step, use the manual approach below.
+If you’re switching from another app and have an existing customer list, use bulk import.
+For adding customers one at a time, use the manual approach below.

 Add a customer manually